4 Likely Signs that Your Child Might Have Dyslexia

 Signs of dyslexia could appear as early as kindergarten.
 Nevertheless, immediate intervention would be a strategic move.

 While there is no “cure” for dyslexia, it is highly tantamount for both parents and teachers to accommodate a nurturing learning environment to help a child with dyslexia excel in his education.
-To do so, both parties have to be aware of the signs of dyslexia and provide a child with the appropriate treatments as soon as possible.
+To do so, both parties have to be aware of the signs of dyslexia and provide a child with the appropriate special needs education as soon as possible.
 After all, early assessment and intervention could result in the best outcome.

 Below, we have listed 4 of the most telling signs of dyslexia.